-- Felony Battery ( Fla.
+- Felony Battery (Fla.
 Stat.
-784.041) is defined as a person actually and intentionally touches or strikes another person against the will of another; and causes great bodily harm, permanent disability, or permanent disfigurement.
+784.041) is defined as a person actually and intentionally touches or strikes smother person against the will of another; and causes great bodily harm, permanent disability, or permanent disfigurement.

 - Stalking (Fla.
 Stat.
 784.048) is defined as any person who willfully, maliciously and repeatedly follows, or harasses, or cyberstalks another person.

 The Domestic Violence Law in the state of Florida is complex.
 It incorporates mandatory minimum sentencing guidelines.
-Sanctions for a Domestic Violence conviction can include the following:
+Sanctions for a Domestic Violence conviction after a plea can include the following:

 - Mandatory 26 week Batter's Intervention Program